StevenGorlicki/BookSheets/README.md

 (Note, There is a limit of loading 1000 unique books per day, where previous books will be saved after the first day so you can have thousands of books after a few days)

 Then, Download your current spreadsheet of books, find it in your downloads folder, and click "Copy as Path" which you then enter as prompted.
-(MAKE SURE TO REMOVE THE QUOTATION MARKS FROM THE PATH)
 If you're just starting, theres an option to automatically create an empty spreadsheet for you.

 That's it!.
 It may seem complex, but once you download and read the instructions, its as easy as 3 steps.
 Download, Create an API Key, and Create a Spreadsheet, and you'll be good to go!